java-wanted/jupik/06-collections/COLLECTIONS.md

 - Extend the interface CarCollection with the operation contains that returns true iff a car belongs to a car collection.

+### Iterable

+There is a cycle *for each* to iterate over elements of a collection.
+To support it a collection MUST implement the interface Iterable.
+Actually, the interface Collection of Java Standard Library is inherited from the interface Iterable.

+The interface Iterable MUST implement the operation iterator.
+This operation MUST return an instance of the Iterator interface, for which the operatioins *hasNext* and *next* MUST BE implemented.

+Solve the followin issue:

+- Inherit the interface CarCollecitons from the interface Iterable.

+- Provide tests for *for each* and implement the Interface Iterable in car collections.